scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 The Internet has been incredibly successful as it grew to a planet-scale network with billions of devices.
 But although this world-wide communication system guarantees global reachability, it falls short of providing other properties that are in demand today.
 These shortcomings of the current Internet are the reason for developing SCION: To make the Internet more secure, reliable, transparent, and scalable.

 The Introduction section explores the motivation to develop SCION, followed by a short description of SCION's main elements.
-The sections after the Introduction provide deeper insight into SCION's key concepts and deployment scenarios.
+The sections after the Introduction provide insight into SCION's key concepts and deployment scenarios.
 The document concludes with some concrete case studies where SCION has been successfully deployed in production.

 ## Why SCION - Motivation {#why}

 Since its introduction back in the 1980s, the Internet has never stopped to expand.
 As a consequence, the global network continually needs to accommodate new uses.
 This has brought many issues to light, including a lack of transparency and control, poor scalability, occurrences of severe outages, weak fault isolation, and energy consumption.
 As the Internet has not been built with security in mind, the lack thereof is another problem.
 Because of this, the current Internet offers little protection against attacks such as spoofing, prefix- and DNS-hijacking, denial-of-service, and combinations of these.
 For more background information, see {{SCHUCHARD2011}}, {{LABOVITZ2000}}, {{GRIFFIN1999}}, {{SAHOO2009}}, and {{RFC4264}}.
+COMMENT: I find the first half of this paragraph a bit vague.
+People don't care about transparency as a concept.
+Transparency is rather a mean to achieve other goals (which I believe are more within the CIA triad).
+So I think we could rewrite this to focus on the direct goals, rather than the means.
+COMMENT: we don't mention RHINE, so I'm not sure if it is appropriate to mention DNS hijackings here.
+Also, they are somehow prevented by DNSSEC.
+So I'd remove DNS hijacking

 Up until now, there have been numerous initiatives to address the above issues (e.g., {{RFC4033}}, {{RFC6480}}, {{RFC8205}}, and {{RFC8446}}).
 Although these initiatives have brought many improvements, concerns regarding security and scalability still remain (see, for example, {{LYCHEV2013}}, {{LI2014}}, {{COOPER2013}}, {{ROTHENBERGER2017}}, and {{MORILLO2021}}).
 Also other requirements that users have of today's Internet are not fulfilled yet (see, among others, [draft-king-irtf-challenges-in-routing](https://datatracker.ietf.org/doc/draft-king-irtf-challenges-in-routing/)).
 This especially pertains to the demands of enterprises globally exchanging sensitive information with an ecosystem, such as financial institutions, healthcare providers, universities, multinationals, governments, critical and transportation infrastructure operators.
+COMMENT: here I would also mention the importance of inter-domain routing when workloads move to clouds (as the pipe between users and cloud becomes much more important)

 These users require the Internet to be highly available at all times and constantly perform on a high level.
 They expect reliable operation of the global network also in case of failures, by the use of multi-path routing.
 They want to send their sensitive data packets over a secure and trustworthy networking infrastructure, and therefore prefer to select themselves the path their data will take.
 They also need availability guarantees across multiple routing domains, even in the presence of attacks.
 They further want to rely on an Internet that can be multilaterally governed and is free from global kill-switches.
 In short, today's users of the Internet seek performance, control, reliability, security, and trust.
+COMMENT: I would focus on motivation (data residency, preventing eavesdropping, confidentiality, ... ).
+I would remove "prefer to select themselves the path their data will take" and replace it with something more related to business goals rather than the mean to achieve them.
+COMMENT: I personally find the "they" a bit funny...
+It sounds like we are referring to a specific group of users, while in principle we should be talking about all internet users (~= everyone).
+Maybe this is just a style thing, no strong opinions here

 SCION has been developed in order to meet the above-mentioned requirements.
 SCION aims to reach the following goals:

 - Address the Internet's fundamental issues by offering
   - high availability also in the presence of adversaries,
-  - fast failover in the case of faulty connections, and
+  - fast failover in the case of inter-domain link or router failures, and
-  - prevention from hijacking, DoS, and other attacks.
+  - prevention from route hijacking, DoS, and other attacks.
 - Make the Internet more transparent and efficient.
-- Improve the Internet's scalability.
+- Improve the inter-domain control plane's scalability.
 - Prepare the Internet for tomorrow's applications, such as virtual reality, Internet of Things (IoT), and Distributed Ledger Technology (DLT).
+COMMENT: I'd mention critical workloads.
+Maybe we could also add "tomorrow's applications demanding high performance connectivity, ..."

 **Note**: A more detailed motivation for developing SCION will be described in a separate gap analysis internet draft.